lost-tty/lattice/docs/roadmap.md

 ## Future

+- Gossip:
+  - gossip new entries to peers
+  - backfill missing entries from peers (how do peers notice missing entries?)
+  - snapshots for kv store
+  - prune using consensus watermark
 - remove_peer should be a transactional operation on store
 - Watermark tracking & log pruning
   - Track minimum confirmed seq per author across all peers